 $50 allows a child to learn to swim and promotes water safety All gifts, both large and small are welcomed.

 Your gift is tax deductible as allowed by IRS law.
 Pledges can be paid anytime prior to December 31, 2013 as a one-time gift or in multiple payments.
 Please let us know if your company matches employee donations to nonprofit organizations such as the YMCA.

 YMCA’s Heritage Club is a special group of individuals who have chosen to remember the YMCA with a planned gift through their estate or by making an outright gift to the YMCA’s endowment.

 If you are interested in learning more about the Heritage Club and how you can help preserve the YMCA for future click Here to download the Heritage Club Brochure

 The Channel Islands YMCA Heritage Club was established in 1980.
 It is comprised of individuals and families who believe strongly in the mission of the YMCA and who desire to preserve the Y’s good work through a direct gift or planned gift to the YMCA Endowment Fund ensuring the Y for future generations.
 Their generosity has aided in the creation of a $2.9 million endowment fund that helps give the YMCA the financial stability it needs to make a difference in our community.
 Gifts to the Endowment Fund may be made on behalf of the Channel Islands YMCA, one or more branches, or to support a specific program.
 Common methods of making such a gift are through:

 There are many benefits to becoming a Heritage Club Member.
 Depending on your specific arrangement, a planned gift can benefit not only you and your family but also the YMCA through income tax savings, avoiding capital-gains tax, creating income for life, eliminating federal estate tax or reducing estate settlement costs.
-If you are interested in learning more, please contact our branch executive director.
+If you are interested in learning more, please visit the official website by clicking here.

 Ways to Make a Gift